-All training activities take place within the St. Louis Children’s Hospital Department of Psychology and St. Louis Children’s Specialty Care Center.
-The Department of Psychology employs 14 licensed clinical psychologists and neuropsychologists, all of who hold faculty appointments through the Washington University School of Medicine.
+All training activities take place within the St. Louis Children’s Hospital Department of Psychology and Children’s Specialty Care Centers.
+The Department of Psychology employs 21 licensed clinical psychologists and neuropsychologists, all of who hold faculty appointments through the Washington University School of Medicine.

-St. Louis Children’s Hospital has 390 licensed beds, consisting of a 41-bed pediatric intensive care unit, a 38-bed cardiac intensive care unit, a 125-bed newborn intensive care unit, and a 16-bed pediatric bone marrow transplant unit.
-In the 2018-2019 survey, U.S. News & World Report ranked St. Louis Children’s Hospital among the best in the nation.
-Of the 189 hospitals surveyed nationwide, Children's Hospital was one of 23 hospitals to be ranked in all 10 specialties placing it in the top 7 percent of hospitals in the country.
+St. Louis Children’s Hospital has 402 licensed beds, consisting of a 56-bed pediatric intensive care unit, a 122-bed newborn intensive care unit and a 16-bed pediatric bone marrow transplant unit.
+In the 2021-2022 survey, U.S. News & World Report ranked St. Louis Children’s Hospital the number one children's hospital in Missouri and among the best in the nation.
+Of the 193 hospitals surveyed nationwide, Children's Hospital was one of 8 hospitals to be ranked in all 10 specialties.
+It is the 13th consecutive year Children's Hospital has been ranked in all 10 specialties.
 Our institution is also ranked among the top 5 pediatric hospitals in the United States according to the results of a comprehensive study of more than 100 children’s hospitals by Parents magazine.
-St. Louis is a great place to live and work with wonderful neighborhoods, many recreational and sports activities, terrific restaurants, and a reasonable cost of living (http://www.stlregionalchamber.com/home).

 Fellows will be equipped with resources necessary to complete work-related responsibilities including office space, computer access, phone, and support staff.
 Support staff will manage scheduling appointments, insurance verification, tracking of appointments, and other indirect patient-related care functions.

 Psychology fellows typically work Monday through Friday and have no on-call or overnight duties.
 Fellows work a 45-50 hour work week dependent on clinical and paperwork demands.
 The end and start times of the day will depend on that specific day’s schedule.
-Fellows are expected to have 20 billable patient contact hours per week on average.
+Fellows have on average, 17-18 billable patient contact hours per week.
 Fellows will see patients only when supported by a supervisor on site.